Jintekki/sins2-ts-dataminer/README.md

 ## Prerequisites

-- Have Node.js installed (I'm using)
+- Have Node.js installed (I'm using version 20.17)

 After cloning the repo and pulling it to your local machine: